-To recognise this differentiated picture of the situation, here are a few points to giving feedback:
+To recognise this differentiated picture of the situation, here are a few points that'll help in giving feedback:

 - Give specific and observable examples.
-The person with an opposite view to you might not get the whole picture if you generalise.
+If you're too general, the person with an opposite view to you might not get the whole picture.

-- Send egocentric messages and describe your own view.
+- Send egocentric messages and describe your view.
 Egocentric messages convey that one's own perception is subjective and gives the other person the opportunity to accept or reject the criticism.
-“I-messages” do not attack the other person.
+“I-messages” don't attack the other person.

 - Be honest and say what you think.
 Only honest feedback promotes positive development.

 - Describe your feelings and explain what concrete situations triggered you.
-Your team members get the chance to know what is going on inside of you and can also understand your behaviour.
+Your team members get the chance to know what is going on inside your mind and can also understand your behaviour.

-- Formulate wishes and describe the needs so that team members can hear what is important to them and where they want to go.
+- Formulate wishes and describe the needs so that team members can hear what's important to them and where they want to go.

-More knowledge on the topic you will find here.
+You'll find more knowledge on the topic here.